foundata/guidelines/oci-container-image-guide.md

 - Run two scanners as parallel release gates. `IG0308`<a id="ig0308"></a>

-**A vulnerability exception MUST:**
+**A scanner exception MUST:**

 - Be stored in `conclear.toml` on the protected, reviewed source revision and receive the required security-owner review before merge.
   `IG0309`<a id="ig0309"></a>
-- Identify the image, component and advisory; explain the lack of remediation;
+- For a vulnerability finding: identify the image, component and advisory;
-  assess reachability and exposure; list compensating controls; and name the accountable owner, expiry and review trigger. `IG0310`<a id="ig0310"></a>
+  explain the lack of remediation; assess reachability and exposure; and list compensating controls.
+For a configuration finding: identify the image, the file path or path pattern inside the image and the check identifiers it covers, and explain why the flagged content is acceptable, for example a template shipped inside an installed package that is not the image's own build definition.
+In both cases name the accountable owner, expiry and review trigger. `IG0310`<a id="ig0310"></a>
 - Be rejected by ConClear when it is malformed, expired or does not match the finding; ConClear records every applied exception in evidence.
   `IG0311`<a id="ig0311"></a>

-Control: manual review (security owner) establishes the exception's rationale, reachability and compensating controls.
+Control: manual review (security owner) establishes the exception's rationale and, for vulnerabilities, reachability and compensating controls.
 ConClear validates its fields, match and expiry; it does not determine whether the human assessment is correct.

 Example local vulnerability gate: